Which city is cheaper, Helsinki or Athens?

 Let's take a look at the differences and similarities between Helsinki and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Helsinki offers many unique museums, sights, and landmarks that will make for a memorable trip.
+Visitors can fill many days exploring the museums and attractions around Helsinki.
 Many of the city's sights and attractions center around nature and the water.
 Major hightlights of the city include the Fortress of Sveaborg, Seurasaari open-Air Museum, and Temppeliaukio Rock Church.
 The city is also home to The National Museum of Finland.

-Helsinki offers number of good local restaurants to choose from.
+There are many up and coming restaurants in the Helsinki area.
 Food in town is all about local flavors and simple ingredients.
 The dishes let the flavor speak for itself without fancy cooking techniques or complex flavor combinations.
 Many of the restaurants are locally sourced with traditional ingredients.
 You'll find a lot of seafood, herring, grilled sausages, pancakes, and desserts.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.